Identifying an overdose & using Narcan or Naloxone.

 Drugs can mess with your mind and your body.
 They can also mess up your friendships, your family, and the planet.
 Make the choice to live a drug free life.

 Learn to use narcan Naloxone in case of an overdose with a loved one, a friend or even a stranger.
 Learn how to use it in case of an emergency.🆘.
+WHO CAN - YOU CAN - SAVE A LIFE TODAY WITH NARCAN.

 National Library of Medicine